uq-pupeter/jsonize/README.md

 ## Introduction
 Jsonize provides tools to work with and transform XML and JSON documents and map them to highly-tunable JSON representations.
 Jsonize differentiates itself from most converters through its ability to define finely tunable mappings that enable the user to control exactly how the output representation looks like.
 Jsonize solves many of the common problems that plague similar conversion tools:

 - Forced conventions on how XML attributes and elements are mapped: Jsonize allows to define how XML attributes are treated.
-- Inability to cast the input values of an XML node into appropriate JSON types.
-Jsonize allows casting the input value into the chosen JSON basetype or inferring the best option.
+- Inability to cast the input values of an XML node into appropriate JSON types: Jsonize allows casting the input value into the chosen JSON basetype or inferring the best option.
 - Inability to apply any transformations or data manipulation: Jsonize allows to define custom transformations applied to each input value.
-- Inability to select which nodes of the XML are to be mapped: Jsonize allows to pick and choose the specific input nodes that will be mapped, which can greatly speed working with huge input documents.
+- Inability to select which nodes of the input XML/JSON are to be mapped: Jsonize allows to pick and choose the specific input nodes that will be mapped, which can greatly speed working with huge input documents.
-- Inability to create JSON arrays as there is no corresponding data structure in XML: Jsonize allows creating JSON arrays from XML sequences.
+- Inability to create JSON arrays from input XML sequences: Jsonize naturally creates JSON arrays from XML sequences.

-Jsonize works around these problems by providing fine-grained control of the conversion, working with individual XML or JSON nodes mapped into JSON nodes.
+Jsonize works around these problems by providing fine-grained control of the conversion, working with individual XML or JSON nodes which can be mapped into JSON nodes.
 This allows the user to work like a surgeon selecting which nodes in an XML or JSON file are mapped to JSON and how.

 ## Installation